sarvan-2187/sarvan-2187/README.md

 -  SQL Projects

 <p align="left">
   My learning extends beyond coursework—I try to work on projects to reinforce concepts that I've learned and occasionally practice DSA problems to enhance my problem-solving abilities.
 I'm particularly interested in building applications that are both functional and secure.
-Right now, I'm diving deep into areas like ethical hacking, machine learning, and secure application development to better understand the intersection of AI and Web Development.
 </p>
 <p align="left">
   I believe in continuous learning and using technology to solve real-world challenges.
 Let’s connect and innovate together!